-An employee may take either one week's leave or two consecutive weeks' leave.
+Statutory paternity leave can be taken in two separate blocks of one week.
 This entitlement does not increase if more than one child is expected from the same pregnancy of the mother.

 The leave may be taken within a fifty-six day period only, starting with the day the child is born.